SigmaDeltaTechnologiesInc/SDT-example-SDT32F4ETH/README.md

 Examples
 --------
-				Development kit		SDT32F4ETH (BLE only: SDT52832B)
+					Development kit		SDT boards
+* SDT52832B
+	* BLE: 			Confirmed			Not confirmed

+* STM32F429
 	* AWS: 			Confirmed			Not confirmed
 	* Battery: 		Confirmed			Not confirmed
-* BLE: 			Confirmed			Not confirmed
+	* GPIO: 		Confirmed			Not confirmed
 	* GPS: 			Not confirmed		Not confirmed
-* LED: 			Confirmed			Not confirmed
+	* I2C_Master: 	Not confirmed		Not confirmed
 	* LTE: 			Not confirmed		Not confirmed
+	* SPI_Master: 	Not confirmed		Not confirmed
+	* UART_Master: 	Not confirmed		Not confirmed
 	* WiFi: 		Confirmed			Confirmed

+* STM32L152
+	* I2C_Slave: 	Not confirmed		Not confirmed
+	* SPI_Slave: 	Not confirmed		Not confirmed
+	* UART_Slave: 	Not confirmed		Not confirmed

 Mbed OS version